Deep Sleep Science

 Can I increase my deep sleep as I get older?

 Modest improvement is possible, but the biological N3 decline documented by Ohayon et al. cannot be fully reversed.
 The most evidence-based approach is regular aerobic exercise: studies consistently show increased slow-wave sleep activity in adults who exercise regularly, with effects appearing within weeks of beginning an exercise programme.
 The mechanism involves adenosine accumulation from muscle metabolism and enhanced thalamo-cortical slow-wave generation.
-Other meaningful approaches include maintaining a cool sleeping environment (16-19 degrees Celsius), consistent wake times, reducing or eliminating evening alcohol, and treating sleep apnea if present.
+Other meaningful approaches include maintaining a cool sleeping environment (16–19°C), consistent wake times, reducing or eliminating evening alcohol, and treating sleep apnea if present.
 The honest caveat is that these interventions can help you sleep at the better end of the normal range for your age — they cannot restore the N3 of a 25-year-old in a 65-year-old.
-The goal is age-appropriate N3 quality, not biologically impossible recovery to younger values.
 If sleep apnea is present and untreated, CPAP therapy offers the single largest potential N3 improvement in adults over 50.

 Similar Posts